ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/bundles/how-to-work-with-authorization-bundle.markdown

-# Authorization : How to work with authorization bundle?
+# Authorization: How to work with authorization bundle?

 In order to use this bundle first activate it on the server.
 The description can be found in [server section](../../server/bundles/authorization).